mtlynch/mtlynch.io/content/posts/stripe-recording-its-customers/index.md

 >To best leverage Stripe’s advanced fraud functionality, ensure that Stripe.js is loaded on every page, not just your checkout page.
 This allows Stripe to detect anomalous behavior that may be indicative of fraud as customers browse your website.

-The [privacy policy](https://stripe.com/privacy) is a bit more specific about the data they collect, but it implies that they're collecting this data on stripe.com rather than from customer sites:
+The [privacy policy](https://stripe.com/privacy) is a bit more specific about the data they collect, but it implies that they're collecting this data on stripe.com rather than on customer sites:

 >Our Sites use cookies and other technologies to function effectively.
 These technologies record information about your use of our Sites, including:
 >